Mohith-Narravula/ETL-pipeline-on-YouTube-data-using-AWS-services/README.md

 •	End-To-End ETL pipe line can handle real-time (streaming) data.
 •	Learnt naming conventions in AWS for each service in an effective way.
 •	Learnt to connect AWS from AWS CLI.

+🙏 Acknowledgments:
+A big thanks to my mentor for this project, [Carlos Contreras]( https://www.linkedin.com/in/carloscontreras/), for simplifying each concept as simply as possible and to the Project Pro team for providing amazing Big Data projects.